 Citizens are required by law to appear for jury selection when called upon.
 Trial by jury is a vital part of the United State’s system of “checks and balances” that serves as a safeguard for the democratic process as well as other basic human rights.

 As a juror, you have to be open-minded and cannot have any beliefs or experiences that could sway your judgment of the case.
-Juries are assembled for a variety of cases, and you could end up deliberating on any number of things, ranging from a DWI in Texas or assault and battery charges, all the way to a murder case and even sex crimes.
+Juries are assembled for a variety of cases, and you could end up deliberating on any number of things, ranging from a DWI in Texas or charges for aggravated assault, all the way to a murder case and even sex crimes.
 Prospective jurors are put through a series of questions aimed to ensure that no serious biases exist.
 This is an essential step in working to create a jury selection that is made up of a group that can be fair-minded and neutral.

 Who is eligible to serve on a jury in Texas?